Frequency-Club-RVCE/Pulse-Sensor/README.md

 2. '+' supply 3V uptp 5V
 3. '-' to ground
 ## Step 3: Add pulseSensor libraray to you sketch
-Sketch -> include library -> manage libraries -> search for PulseSensor and instal it.
+Sketch -> include library -> manage libraries -> search for PulseSensor and install it.

 ###### An example code for displaying BPM to serial monitor is uploaded